danielsaed/F1-steering-angle-model/README.md

 ## Installation and Usage

 ### Prerequisites
-- Python 3.8+
+- Python 3.11
-- OpenCV dependencies (if running locally)
+- requirements.txt dependencies

 ### Option 1: Use the Hosted Version
-The simplest way to use the application is through the [hosted Streamlit app](https://f1-machine-learning-webapp.streamlit.app/).
+The simplest way to use the application is through the [hosted Streamlit app](https://f1-steering-angle.streamlit.app/).

 ### Option 2: Run Locally